 - Applying to both MD and DO schools

-Reactions among friends and families about going to osteopathic medical school:
+Reactions from friends and families about going to osteopathic medical school:

-- Jonathan’s family recommending he go to medical school overseas or wait a year
+- Jonathan’s family recommended he go to medical school overseas or wait a year to reapply to MD schools.

 Reasons for writing the guide:

-Resources they used to help them with the application:
+Resources they used to help with med school applications:

 - Patrick getting help from his sister (already in medical school)